Megaliths in Ethiopia: Classification

 Megaliths can be classified in different way.
 Scholars use a different approach to categorize megaliths.
 Mostly megaliths can be classified based on their forms and styles of techniques of building.
 Lewis and Daniel classified megaliths into four different categories.
 But Fergusson classified them into five groups.
 These are Tumuli (small stone chambers, megalithic chambers), Dolmen (without tumuli), Circles (surrounding tumuli and dolmen; circle without tumuli), Avenues (stones circle and without the circle) and menhir (Single or in groups).
 The Megaliths can be classified in a distinct way.
 In Ethiopian megaliths are classified into three groups dolmens, tumuli, and stelae.
 Stelae in Gurage and Silti are classified based on the engravings.
 The first type consists of flat stelae which depicting daggers, arc, and geometric and human representations.
 The second type of stelae is anthropomorphic stelae.
 In this group human chest and reversed “X” and “W” and two circles are depicted.
 The third groups are cylindrical stelae.
 The height of these group ranges between 0.5m and 1.80m.
 The fourth types are Phallic stelae.
 These groups are few compared to others.
 Their height ranges between 60 cm and 1.80 m. and the fifth types are hemispherical and conical respectively.

 In a few sites, there are symbols engraved on stelae seems to be similar.
 Compared to other decorated stelae are not many.
 But they exist in most stelae sites in the southern region.
 Still, symbolism in megaliths seems to be the most challenging and some of the symbols are hard to understand.
 Azais and Chambard believe that the signs drawn on stelae are "solar stars" and indication of worshiping the sun.
 Presumably, it is too early to draw into conclusion on symbolism.
 Sometimes distinct symbols exist at a single site.
 In general, the stelae of the south are either Anthropomorphic or Phallic.

-Stelea of Gurage and Silti have the symbol of sword and other symbols.
+Stelae of Gurage and Silti have the symbol of sword and other symbols.
 In Tiya, one of the world heritage sites, many stelae have an engraving of the sword.
 The symbol of the sword is interpreted identified as the rank of the warrior or the number of enemies killed.
 Still, the interpretation is dubious and debatable.